Event Navigation

 Greg Zelek is the Principal Organist and Elaine and Nicholas Mischler Curator of the Overture Concert Organ.

-We guarantee a refund for tickets to any program that cannot be performed for any reason.
-Dates, programs, and artists subject to change.
+Take note.
+We guarantee a refund for tickets to any concert that cannot be performed for any reason.
+We will adhere to all public health guidelines and cooperate with Overture Center for the Arts for your safety.
+Programs, dates, and artists subject to change.

 James Ehnes has established himself as one of the most sought-after violinists on the international stage.
 Gifted with a rare combination of stunning virtuosity, serene lyricism and an unfaltering musicality, Ehnes is a favourite guest of many of the world’s most respected conductors including Ashkenazy, Alsop, Sir Andrew Davis, Denève, Elder, Ivan Fischer, Gardner, Paavo Järvi, Mena, Noseda, Robertson and Runnicles.
 Ehnes’s long list of orchestras includes, amongst others, the Boston, Chicago, London, NHK and Vienna Symphony Orchestras, the Los Angeles, New York, Munich and Czech Philharmonic Orchestras, and the Cleveland, Philadelphia, Philharmonia and DSO Berlin orchestras.